oisdk/combinatorics-paper/rebuttal.markdown

 >
 > Here are a few issues the authors might want to correct or reconsider.
 >
+proof automation section is possible as a direct consequence of a constructive interpretation of the univalence axiom.

 > The abstract says: "any totally ordered Kuratowski finite type is manifestly
 > Bishop finite."
 Looking at Figure 1, as well as Theorem 1 and Lemmas 16, I
 > think the statement in the abstract is wrong.
 Probably the authors either